-- Create clear instructions in the event a mandatory report to authorities is necessary: - To whom and within what timeframe to report (Report 'immediately' by telephone or in person, followed by a written report, if requested, within 48 hours). - Required information for report. - Request the name of the person to whom the report is given, and file number. - Document the report in writing, including date and time of report (ONLY FACTUAL INFORMATION, no speculation.) - Remember, when in doubt, REPORT. - Failure to report isn't just a bad idea, IT'S A CRIME, with criminal penalties! - Report must occur regardless of the desires of the child or his/her parents. - NEVER promise confidentiality to a child where child abuse is alleged or suspected. - Create a partnership with local law enforcement for reporting purposes. - Create known, easy access to critical documents: - Insurance policies - Missouri Reporting Requirements - Contact information for critical individuals or entities - Designate a media/information point-person: WHO will speak on behalf of the Church, and WHO SHOULD NOT? - If child abuse is alleged to have occurred within a Church ministry program, immediately put the Church's insurance carrier ON NOTICE, in writing. - Create a communication tree (phone/email/text) to inform key individuals, church staff members, and stakeholders.
+- Report must occur regardless of the desires of the child or his/her parents. - NEVER promise confidentiality to a child where child abuse is alleged or suspected. - Create a partnership with local law enforcement for reporting purposes. - Create known, easy access to critical documents: - Insurance policies - Maryland or Delaware Reporting Requirements - Contact information for critical individuals or entities - Designate media/information point-person: WHO will speak on behalf of the Church, and WHO SHOULD NOT? - If child abuse is alleged to have occurred within a Church ministry program, immediately put the Church's insurance carrier ON NOTICE, in writing. - Create a communication tree (phone/email/text) to inform key individuals, church staff members, and stakeholders.